Board Members

 Deacon Margaret Beneya

-Margaret Beneya also serves in the healthcare sector as a housekeeping professional at the University and Children’s Hospital in Aurora, Denver, ensuring a clean and safe environment for patients and staff.
-Additionally, she contributes to sports management as a baseball catering coordinator, handling logistics and hospitality to enhance the experience for teams and spectators.
+In the healthcare sector, Margaret serves as a housekeeping professional at the University and Children’s Hospital in Aurora, Denver, where she helps maintain a clean and safe environment for patients, families, and staff.
+She further contributes to community life through sports management as a baseball catering coordinator, overseeing logistics and hospitality to enhance the game-day experience.
+Across all these roles, her compassion, leadership, and resilience shine through.
+Whether leading worship, supporting vulnerable families, or organizing community programs, Deacon Margaret Beneya remains a steady source of encouragement and inspiration.

 Rev. Robert Lobung